 Portugal’s incredible array of offerings, from stupendous beaches to medieval castles, enjoy the added bonus of being less crowded than many other destinations.

 Lisbon, where you’ll likely start your trip, is one of Europe’s gems.
-It feels more like a village than a city; with narrow, tree-lined streets, plazas where locals gather to gossip and relax, fado music echoing from crowded nightlife venues, and the occasional stunning monastery.
-Watch a soccer game, explore Gothic cathedrals, eat world-class seafood from restaurants overlooking the water, or party until dawn in Bairro Alto – Lisbon’s not short of things to do.
+It feels more like a village than a city, with narrow, tree-lined streets, plazas where locals gather to gossip and relax, fado music echoing from crowded nightlife venues, and the occasional stunning monastery.
+Watch a soccer game, explore Gothic cathedrals, eat world-class seafood from restaurants overlooking the water, or party until dawn in Bairro Alto—Lisbon’s not short of things to do.

-While the Algarve has been largely taken over by package tourism and people catching last minute flights to Portugal for some sun, it’s definitely worth a visit: the beaches are beautiful, the cliffs are rugged, and the inner Algarve is packed with pretty villages, crumbling castles and lush hills.
+While the Algarve has largely been taken over by package tourism and people catching last-minute flights to Portugal for some sun, it’s definitely worth a visit: the beaches are beautiful, the cliffs are rugged, and the inner Algarve is packed with pretty villages, crumbling castles, and lush hills.